 Aboriginal & Torres Strait Islander women

-Badjurr-Bulok Wilam meaning ‘home of many women’ in Woiwurrung, the language of the Wurundjeri Peoples; provides a culturally holistic support and advocacy service with respect to social, emotional and cultural needs.
-This may include support to access the hospital’s services, information, referral to services and practical assistance.
-Badjurr-Bulok Wilam provides a resting place for Aboriginal and Torres Strait Islander women and families attending the Women’s, where women and families can sit and yarn with the Aboriginal & Torres Strait Islander Hospital Liaison Officers.
+Badjurr-Bulok Wilam means ‘home of many women’ in Woiwurrung, the language of the Wurundjeri Peoples.
+Badjurr-Bulok Wilam provides support and advocacy for Aboriginal and Torres Strait Islander women.
+Support may include providing easy access to hospital services, information and referral to services and practical assistance for Aboriginal and Torres Strait Islander women.
+Badjurr-Bulok Wilam provides a resting place for Aboriginal and Torres Strait Islander women and families attending the Women’s, where women and families can yarn with the Aboriginal & Torres Strait Islander Hospital Liaison Officers.

 The Badjurr-Bulok Wilam team members: